 While much of the nation rightfully is focused on a deadly opioid crisis, another type of drug is proving nearly as destructive.
 Xanax, Valium, and other anti-anxiety medications in the benzodiazepine class are exacting a heavy toll of lives lost and ruined from addiction.
 The side effects of Xanax are just as dangerous as those of opioids and other highly addictive drugs.
 If you’re dealing with Xanax side effects, call 844.875.5609 to speak with someone from Promises Behavioral Health about our outpatient drug rehab centers and Xanax addiction treatment programs, which can help you or your loved one overcome benzo addiction and take back a life that’s out of control.

+Xanax is the most prescribed psychiatric drug in the United States.
+That also makes it one of the most abused drugs in the nation.
 When appropriately used, Xanax dramatically aids in reducing nervousness and anxiety by slowing the movement of chemicals in the brain that might become imbalanced.
-Unfortunately, the sedating effect can lead to abuse and addiction over time.
-So much so that Xanax has become one of the most addictive drugs in the United States.
+Unfortunately, the sedating effect can lead to abuse and addiction over time, so much so that Xanax has become one of the most addictive drugs in the United States.